Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Conclusion and outlook

 \section{Conclusion and outlook}

-In the paper, we have analyzed and examined a series of TDCC ansatze in the RT-EOM-CC simulations for computing the one-particle Green's function.
-Unlike the previously used TDCC ansatz used in RT-EOM-CC simulations, we introduced a new TDCC ansatz that features an extended CC form$-$the product of the exponential CC operators from $N$ and $(N-1)$-particle spaces.
-Preliminary analysis and simulations on simple SIAMs demonstrate that, compared to the previous TDCC ansatz, the new one is capable of approaching the exact limit by incorporating higher order excitations in the $(N-1)$-electron CC exponential operator and by using small time steps.
-By employing the BCH expansion of the new ansatz and truncating at different commutator levels, we have also introduced some approximate TDCC ansatze to the RT-EOM-CC simulations.
-The approximate ansatze feature a single exponential algebraic structure that potentially balances the complexity of implementation with accuracy.
+In the paper, we have analyzed and examined a series of TDCC ans\"{a}tze in the RT-EOM-CC simulations for computing the one-particle Green's function.
+Unlike the previous CC ansatz used in RT-EOM-CC simulations, we introduced a new ansatz that features a double CC form$-$the product of the exponential CC operators from $N$ and $(N-1)$-particle spaces.
+Preliminary analysis and simulations on simple SIAMs demonstrate that, compared to the previous ansatz, the new dCC ansatz is capable of approaching the exact limit by incorporating hole-mediated higher order excitations in the $(N-1)$-electron CC exponential operator and by using small time steps.
+By employing the BCH expansion of the new dCC ansatz and truncating at different commutator levels, we have also introduced some approximate TDCC ans\"{a}tze to the RT-EOM-CC simulations.
+The approximate ans\"{a}tze feature a single exponential algebraic structure that potentially balances the complexity of implementation with accuracy.
 Additionally, we have formalized a recipe for analyzing the components of the computed Green's function in RT-EOM-CC simulations, paving the way for larger-scale and efficient implementations and detailed spectral function analysis for complex molecular systems in the near future.
-Future work will focus on incorporating the double-unitary CC ansatze\cite{Bauman2019SESDUCC} into the RT-EOM-CC framework, extending RT-EOM-CC to compute the nonequilibrium Green's function,\cite{doi:10.1021/acs.jctc.8b00773,doi:10.1021/acs.jctc.9b00750}and improving numerical aspects including more stable ODE integrator\cite{doi:10.1021/acs.jctc.3c00911} and robust interpolation and extrapolation techniques\cite{peng2019mor,PhysRevB.107.075107}.
+Future work will focus on incorporating the double-unitary CC ans\"{a}tze\cite{Bauman2019SESDUCC} into the RT-EOM-CC framework, extending RT-EOM-CC to compute the nonequilibrium Green's function,\cite{doi:10.1021/acs.jctc.8b00773,doi:10.1021/acs.jctc.9b00750}and improving numerical aspects including more stable ODE integrator\cite{doi:10.1021/acs.jctc.3c00911} and robust interpolation and extrapolation techniques\cite{peng2019mor,PhysRevB.107.075107}.